 If you are going to sit through a video interview, prepare yourself in advance just as you would for a face-to-face interview.
 It is important that you practice answering questions about the organization, its mission and value statements, and the value that you can add to the role applied for.
 Preparing questions beforehand highlights your interest in the role and the organization which will help solidify and project your passion and interest in the organization.

 If you are required to take a skills assessment, ensure that you are aware of the responsibilities of the role as well as have a clear understanding of the skills being tested.
 For example, candidates are frequently assessed for their cognitive abilities with tests such as the critical thinking test, logical reasoning test, and verbal reasoning test.
 Preparing early for such tests can give you an edge against other candidates.

 Practice the tool

-If you have access to video conferencing tools or other platforms, try out the different features available before your scheduled interview.
+If you have access to video conferencing tools or other platforms Like Clickup Alternative, try out the different features available before your scheduled interview.
 This way, you will be familiar with the technology even before the interview begins.